Be A Man!

 Admiring Symptoms

-In pursuit of what masculinity was I realized many of these traits I admired didn’t equate to these guys being the supermen I made them out to be.
-A lot of them were hurt, scared, inadequately loved, uncertain, low self-esteemed young men whom I placed on a pedestal.
+In pursuit of masculinity, I realized many of the traits I admired didn’t equate to these guys being the super-men I made them out to be.
+A lot of them were hurt, scared, inadequately loved, uncertain, low self-esteemed, young men whom I placed on a pedestal.
 Meanwhile, I was striving to be like these stereotypically masculine men because it looked cool.
 It’s ironic that as boys, what many of us strived for wasn’t actually masculine characteristics but instead wounds.
-Sure, it would’ve been cool to be known as the tough guy, but not as a consequence of having to fight all my life.
-The gift of gab to have relationships with all the women I wanted to would’ve been cool but I wouldn’t want that as a consequence of feeling inadequate paternal love.
+Sure, it would’ve been cool to be known as the tough guy, but not as a consequence of constantly being in environments where I’d have to fight.
+The gift of gab to have relationships with all the women I wanted to would’ve been cool but I wouldn’t want that as a consequence of feeling inadequate parental love.
 And despite not having the trendiest clothes, in hindsight, I would definitely prefer financial stability over financial struggles every time.
-A lot of us looked for answers about masculinity to boys who didn’t have the answers.
+Later in life I’d realize most of us young men were valuing appealing “masculine” traits over foundational concepts such as love, safety and strong principles.
+A lot of us looked for definitions of masculinity in boys and men who were as uncertain as we were.

 “There are these two young fish swimming along and they happen to meet an older fish swimming the other way, who nods at them and says “Morning, boys.
 How’s the water?”
 And the two young fish swim on for a bit, and then eventually one of them looks over at the other and goes “What the hell is water?”